infiniticio/docs.infinitic.io/src/pages/docs/workflows/syntax.md

 [Properties](/docs/workflows/properties) in workflows are saved along with the workflow state.
 Properties are especially useful in workflows where multiple methods are called, either sequentially or in parallel.
 They can represent business values updated by these methods.
 An example can be found in the introduction, illustrating a [Loyalty Program](/docs/introduction/examples#loyalty-program).

-## Interacting with other workflows
+## Interacting With Other Workflows

 It's possible to interact with another running workflow from a workflow.
 To do so, we create the stub of a running workflow from its id: